abilandz/Bash_Starterkit/Tutorial.md

 ### 5. Positional parameters <a name="positional_parameters"></a>

-Let us now see how you can pass some arguments to your script at execution.
-This would then clearly allow you much more freedom and power, as nothing really needs to be hardcoded in the script body.
+Let us now see how we can pass some arguments to the script at execution.
+This would then clearly allow us much more freedom and power, as nothing really needs to be hardcoded in the script body.
 This is achieved via the so-called _positional parameters_ (sometimes also called _script arguments_).

 **Example:** We want to develop a script, let's say _favorite.sh_ which takes two arguments, the first one is interpreted as a name of collider, the second as the name of collaboration, and it shall just print someting like:
 ```bash